sourcehut-mirrors/chawan/doc/architecture.md

 ## Opening buffers

-Scenario: the user attempts to navigate to <https://example.org>.
+Scenario: the user executes the command `cha https://example.org`.

-1. pager creates a new buffer for the target URL.
+1. The main process (henceforth "pager") forks the fork server, reads the config, and relays relevant config options to the fork server.
+Then, the fork server forks the loader itself.

+2. Pager loads and evaluates the startup script (aka init.js) from ROM.
+   This sets up the JS API and the browser shell, which itself is mostly implemented in JS.

+3. Pager queries the terminal about its cell size, whether it supports images, etc.  This is fully async; in fact, it can happen that the website loads faster than the terminal responds to the queries, and then the pager will send a first approximation of how the website will look like (usually without color) before reflowing the page.

-2. pager sends a request for "https://example.org" to the loader.
-Then, it registers the file descriptor in its selector, and does something else until poll() reports activity on the file descriptor.
+4. Pager sends a request for "https://example.org" to the loader.
+Then, it does something else (e.g., process input) until poll() reports activity on the file descriptor.

-3. loader looks up the browsecap handler for "http", and then runs the associated "http" program, passing the URL parts as arguments.
+5. Loader looks up the browsecap handler for "http", and then asks the fork server to launch the associated "http" program, passing the URL parts as arguments.

-4. The http CGI script opens a connection to example.org.
-When connected, it starts writing headers it receives to stdout.
+6. The "http" program opens a connection to example.org.
+When connected, it starts writing received headers (and then, the body) to stdout.
-5. loader parses these headers, and sends them to pager.
+   Loader parses these and relays them to pager.

-6. pager reads in the headers, and decides what to do based on the
+8. Pager receives the headers, and decides what to do based on the
    Content-Type:

 	* If Content-Type is found in mailcap, then the response body is piped into the command in that mailcap entry.
 If the entry has x-htmloutput, then the command's stdout is taken instead of the response body, and Content-Type is set to text/html.
 Otherwise, the buffer is discarded.

 	* If Content-Type is text/html, then a new "buffer process" is created, which then parses the response body as HTML.
 If it is any `text/*` subtype, then the response is simply inserted into a `<plaintext>` tag.

 	* If Content-Type is not a `text/*` subtype, and no mailcap entry for it is found, then the user is prompted about where they wish to save the file.

+## Terminal I/O

+Readers of this section may also be interested in [**cha-terminal**](terminal.md)(7), which discusses more practical questions associated with terminal handling (compatibility etc.)

+As noted above, the terminal module is completely asynchronous.
+This applies not only to terminal querying (as described in the previous section), but also to the output, for which we use double buffering.

+Normally, we write frames to the primary buffer.
+If the terminal can process this before we start writing the next frame, all is good, no buffering happens.
+But if the terminal is slower than Chawan, then we must sync our output to ensure the browser remains responsive:

+1. Copy the primary buffer to a secondary buffer.
+This includes not just the text to be written (which, in fact, is not directly copied, just references to immutable buffers), but also the screen state.
+E.g., which cells contain which text, where do we have images, scroll state, etc.

+2. Wait for the next frame.
+If a) the terminal reads the previous frame in the meantime, then we "unbuffer": the secondary buffer is copied to the place of the primary buffer.

+   But if b) we receive the next frame before the terminal reads the previous one, then we drop the secondary frame, and start writing the next frame in its place.
+Repeat until the terminal catches up.

+This way, every time the terminal starts receiving a new frame, it is guaranteed that it's at most one frame behind.
+Note that there is no backpressure here, which is not much of a problem right now, but it will be if we ever add something like animated GIFs (which could overwhelm the link with copious amounts of data).

+Input, meanwhile, is rather straightforward: we have a state machine (again, async), which parses the sequences a terminal might possibly respond with to our queries.
+Once it is determined that the input is not such an escape sequence or another kind of input event (mouse, bracketed paste), we backtrack.

+*Then*, we decode the data using the display charset (this ordering is a faithful interpretation of ECMA-48), and finally, look up keybindings this might match.

 ## Cache